cyverse/irods-adm/coding-standards-bash.md

 ## ShellCheck

 The `shellcheck` program created by the [ShellCheck project](https://www.shellcheck.net) finds common bugs and weaknesses in Bash scripts.
-It is recommended to check all scripts with this program.
+This standard recommends checking all scripts with `shellcheck`.

 ## Conclusion

-The point of having a coding standard is to have a common vocabulary of coding, allowing maintainers to concentrate on the meaning of the code rather than on how it is written.
+The point of having a coding standard is to have a common vocabulary of coding, allowing maintainers to concentrate on the meaning of the code rather than on its style.
 This document defines a global vocabulary, but local standards are also important.
 If code newly added to a file looks drastically different from the existing code around it, the discontinuity can throw readers out of their rhythm when they read it.

-This should be avoided.
+__TODO review the following in a browser__

-Before editing code, the style of the code should be understood.
-If spaces are used around conditional clauses, any added clauses should have spaces around them too.
+Before editing code, learn the style of the code.
+If conditional clauses have spaces around then, any added conditional clauses should have spaces around them too.
 If comments have little boxes of stars around them, any added comments should too.

 Other than focusing on clarity, these standards are merely recommendations, not requirements.
-It is best to use common sense when chosing to violate a standard in a script, though inconsistently following a standard can itself obfuscate the code.
+No standard can cover every situation.
+Adhering perfectly to a standard can obfuscate code too, so use common sense.
+If following a recommendation in this standard significantly impacts the clarity of a portion of the code, don't do it.

-## Acknowledgement
+## Acknowledgment

 This standard is an adaptation of Google's
 [Shell Style Guide](https://google.github.io/styleguide/shellguide.html).

 <!-- vim: set tabstop=2: -->